Motor Vehicle Accidents

 How long after a car accident can you claim in Australia?

 Depending on where in Australia your car accident happened and the type of personal injury claim you’re making, each state and territory has its own claim time limits.
-These can vary from one month after car accidents (QLD and ACT) right up to 12 years (NSW).
+These can vary from one month after car accidents (QLD and ACT) up to 3 years (NSW).
 Explore more details on the time limits by state for motor vehicle accident claims.

 How soon after a car accident should I file my injury claim?